box/box-typescript-sdk-gen/docs/authorization.md

 on their behalf you will need to send a user to the URL with this format.

-This operation is performed by calling function `getAuthorize`.
+This operation is performed by calling function `authorizeUser`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-authorize/).

-_Currently we don't have an example for calling `getAuthorize` in integration tests_
+_Currently we don't have an example for calling `authorizeUser` in integration tests_

 ### Arguments

-- queryParams `GetAuthorizeQueryParamsArg`
+- queryParams `AuthorizeUserQueryParams`
-  - Query parameters of getAuthorize method
+  - Query parameters of authorizeUser method
-- headers `GetAuthorizeHeadersArg`
+- headers `AuthorizeUserHeaders`
-  - Headers of getAuthorize method
+  - Headers of authorizeUser method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.